TRAMONTANE

 Tramontane Côtes Catalanes IGP Grenache Noir

 The entry level range from gun producer Coume del Mas is astoundingly good for the money.
 Honest, no frills winemaking in stainless steel (no sticky oak coating) and excellent old-vine fruit is a winning combination.
-It is vivid and lively with a full, fruit-packed palate – an extraordinary example of Roussillon Grenache.
+It is vivid and lively with a full, fruit-packed palate – a fantastic example of Roussillon Grenache.

 THE FORTIFIEDS